1twalters01/Obsidian/Computer Science/Languages/TypeScript/1. TypeScript Core/1) Getting started/3) Hello World - JavaScript.md

 * Code bodies are wrapped in `{}`.
 	* It is good style to place the opening curly bracket on the same line as the function declaration, adding one space in between.
 * JavaScript style is to indent with two spaces, not four.
-* Use `eslint` to format your code to a particular style

 * console.log lets you print to the console in a web browser or to the cli in a terminal.
 	* The **`console`** object provides access to the browser's debugging console (e.g. the Web console in Firefox).